 How do I get to Milford Sound?

 If you wish to visit the famous Milford Sound, the best way is by overnight or day cruise.
 You can self-drive from Queenstown, but it is a very long day!
-Or the better option is to join a small group tour departing from Queenstown or overnighting in Te Anau and joining a guided tour from there, which is closer to the cruise departure point.
+Or the better option is to join a small group tour departing from Queenstown or overnighting in Te Anau and join a guided tour from there, closer to the cruise departure point.
 You can also fly in on a fixed-wing aircraft or even a helicopter, subject to the weather!

 Where is Doubtful Sound?